 The rest of the paper is organized as follows.
-In Section 2 we discuss different theories that can explain reaching for yield by retail investors.
-In Section 3 we present our data and methodology.
-Section 4 contains our empirical results and we conclude in Section 5.
+In Section 2, we discuss different theories that can explain reaching for yield by retail investors.
+In Section 3, we present our data and methodology.
+Section 4 contains our baseline empirical results.
+In Section 5, we study heterogeneity in behavior across investor and relate these results to the theoretical channels discussed in Section 2.
+We conclude in Section 6.